home-assistant/home-assistant.io/source/_integrations/androidtv_remote.markdown

 ha_integration_type: device
 ---

-The Android TV Remote integration allows you to control an Android TV and launching apps.
+The Android TV Remote integration allows you to control an Android TV device by sending [commands](https://github.com/tronikos/androidtvremote2/blob/main/TvKeys.txt) and launching apps.
 For this to work the Android TV device needs to have [Android TV Remote Service](https://play.google.com/store/apps/details?id=com.google.android.tv.remote.service) which is pre-installed on most devices.

 {% include integrations/config_flow.md %}